huggingface/blog/evaluating-mmlu-leaderboard.md

 These different implementations of the same benchmark give widely different numbers and even change the ranking order of the models on the leaderboard!

-Let’s try to understand where this discrepancy comes from 🕵️cBut first let’s briefly understand how we can automatically evaluate behaviors in modern LLMs.
+Let’s try to understand where this discrepancy comes from 🕵️But first, let’s briefly understand how we can automatically evaluate behaviors in modern LLMs.

 ## How we automatically evaluate a model in today’s LLM world